How to take care of normal hair

 4. TAME FLYAWAYS AND FRIZZY HAIR

 Just because your hair is normal, doesn’t mean it’s immune to bad hair days, unwanted frizzy, or flyaway hairs.
 As a recap, frizzy hair is caused by a loss of moisture in strands.
-To help keep hair frizz at bay (especially on extra humid days!), how-to-give-your-hair-the-hydration-it-needs so as not to seek moisture from the air around it.
+To help keep hair frizz at bay (especially on extra humid days!), hydrate your hair so as not to seek moisture from the air around it.
 If you’re in a pinch, reach for a hair oil or hair serum that can tame frizzy and flyaway hair immediately.

 5. BE GENTLE WHEN BRUSHING HAIR